 Alex has spent a lifetime in the sewing industry and is considered one of the foremost experts of pioneering machines and their inventors.
 He has written extensively for trade magazines, radio, television, books and publications world wide.

 One little point, when doing in depth research, over many years, snippets of information and tales sometimes become mis-reported facts.
-Please forgive any mistakes and feel free to correct me as I build the jig-saw puzzle. email@example.com
+Please forgive any mistakes and feel free to correct me as I build this complicated jig-saw puzzle for public viewing. firstname.lastname@example.org

 See me on Youtube